clitic/vsdownload/README.md

 Steps resolve this error:

-1. Check for m3u8 uri and other ts files uris from your browser's network logs or use **vsdownload capture** command. you will notice a comman uri attached to very ts file uri then note it down as **blob**.
+1. Check for m3u8 uri and other ts files uri/s from your browser's network logs or use **vsdownload capture** command. you will notice a comman uri attached to very ts file uri, then note it down as **blob**.

 ```
 Example: